ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 ### Steps

 1. Determine the chain length by following the [<cite>Rear Derailleur (Di2) Dealer Manual</cite>](https://si.shimano.com/#/en/iDM/RARD010).
-Please read the chapters <cite>Installing the chain</cite> and <cite>Checking the chain length</cite> under <cite>Adjustment</cite>.
+Please read the chapters <strong>Installing the chain</strong> and <strong>Checking the chain length</strong> under <strong>Adjustment</strong>.
 It´s basically wrapping the chain around the largest sprocket as well as the largest chainring to identify the zero point.
 Then adding two or three links plus the Quick-Link to the zero point.
 2. Shorten the chain with the TOPEAK Chain Tool.
 3. Position the front derailleur so that the chain can get routed without rubbing through the the derailleur cage.
 This is still a temporary positioning – the final position is set when the gear shifting will be adjusted.
 4. Only now route the chain through the front derailleur and through the rear derailleur and link it with the Quick Link.
 The Foldable Chain Holder as well as the Quick Link Chain Tool  simplify installing the Quick Link.